Importance of following internal procedures in the termination process

 The appeal was allowed, the dismissal was converted to a normal termination with full benefits and the matter referred back to the Industrial Court for assessment of award, which includes 4 months’ salary as compensation for the unlawful and unfair termination.

-Some parts of the decision are puzzling, like the conversion of the dismissal to a normal termination.
+Some parts of the decision are puzzling, such as the conversion of the dismissal to a normal termination.

 The point is, however, clear – it’s important to follow internal policies and procedures when conducting a disciplinary process.